krajewski35/Circle/README.md

 # Circle
-Connecting volunteers to the causes they care about through a single app, a seamless interface, and sponsor-provided rewards
+Connecting volunteers to the causes they care about through a one-stop app with a seamless interface and sponsor-provided rewards.